SAP-samples/teched2022-AD280/exercises/ex3/readme.md

 5. From the profile and settings you can choose **Sign Out** to return to the initial onboarding screen, in case you want to connect to a different site.

+## Summary

+### Congratulations!
+You have successfully completed this end-to-end workshop for configuring SAP Build Work Zone, standard edition!

-6. If you want to learn more about SAP Mobile Start & it's setup you can visit the [community page](https://community.sap.com/topics/mobile-experience/start).
+If you want to learn more about SAP Build Work Zone, please visit the [SAP Build Work Zone community page](https://community.sap.com/topics/mobile-experience/start).
+More Information about SAP Mobile Start is available at the [SAP Mobile Start community page](https://community.sap.com/topics/mobile-experience/start).

+Go back to the [main document](../../README.md).